toa-io/toa/documentation/contributing/cycle.md

 Each iteration of the cycle starts with the *input*, which is a description of the customer needs, provided in arbitrary form.

-> This document is created by the example, which has
-> an [#155](https://github.com/toa-io/toa/issues/155) as the input.

 [^1]: Neither step may be skipped when going forward.
 Going backward is arbitrary.

 ## Discussion